 Garments Made from Mushrooms

 It is possible to make garments with mushrooms, did you know that before?
 Mushrooms are a thing familiar to all of us.
 Generally, fiber can be produced from the mycelium, mycelium is the fungal and fibrous underground structure of mushrooms.
 With the technology helping the mycelium to grow into 3D structures depending on the manufacturer’s wishes.
-Due to the demand for environmentally friendly and sustainable textile fibers, the same technology has been applied to the fashion and textiles.
+Due to the demand for environmentally friendly and sustainable textile fibers, the same technology has been applied to fashion and textiles.
 The Dutch fashion designer ‘Aniela Hoitink’ was the first person, who made a fabric called ‘MycoTex’ from mycelium in a lab and use it to make a complete showstopper garment.
 Which was anti-microbial and suitable for sensitive skin.
 After Hoitink, British designer ‘Suzanne Lee’ made a jacket from mycelium of mushrooms.
-From making shoes to bags and fashionable dresses, when it comes to a sustainable material, mycelium has a lot of potential.
-But first we have to tackle our perception of it.
+From making shoes to bags and fashionable dresses, when it comes to a sustainable material, mycelium has a lot of potentials.
+But first, we have to tackle our perception of it.

 The Process of Making Cloth from Mushrooms: Bio-Fabrication

 In 2016, English fashion designer “Stella McCartney” made a bag with mushroom leather, but she did not make her debut.
 After a long period of research, he was able to make clothes with mushroom skin.
 In her long career of 20 years, she has always tried to make clothes and various fashionable items with natural ingredients.
 He never tried to make anything out of animal skin.
 So, after a lot of effort, for the first time he made a black “Bustier and Trousers” as “Milo-Garments” with mushroom skin.
 Mushroom leather is unique in its vintage look and unbelievably soft in its feel as well.
-Mushroom fibers are also environment friendly and free from harmful effects.
+Mushroom fibers are also environment-friendly and free from harmful effects.

 Characteristics of Mushroom Fiber